Jasonasante/Ascii-Art-Web/README.md

 Authors: Abdul Raheem Khan and Jason Asante-Twumasi

 Usage: how to run
-Git clone the ascii-art-web repository
+1.Git clone the ascii-art-web repository

-In your terminal, run "go run main.go" in the ascii-art-web repository Now open a browser and enter "localhost:8080" into the URL Then select your prefered banner, enter you text into the input box then press the convert button An GUI of ur input text should appear in an output box.
+2.In your terminal, run "go run main.go" in the ascii-art-web repository

+3.Now open a browser and enter "localhost:8080" into the URL

+4.Then select your prefered banner, enter you text into the input box then press the convert button

+5.An GUI of ur input text should appear in an output box.

 Implementation details: algorithm